SIMMORSAL/Vextra/ReadMe.md

 # Vextra
 ### Elegant and animated portfolio site.

-Vextra is a portfolio template, packed with animations with a satisfying flow to the page navigation.
+Vextra is a portfolio template, packed with animations with a satisfying flow to page navigation.

 You can customize the website for yourself by going to `/data/` directory where you can find all the data and color files.

 ## Landing Page

 Landing starts by a big logo image taking all the screen, and then getting smaller while other elements start appearing.
 After you click on a map and open it, the image will turn into a small logo image and moves to the center of the header.
 Below is the data it needs, however the data is also used in other places.

+Edit this in:
+`/data/local/_dataGeneral.ts`

 ```js
 interface _GeneralDataModel {